barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 toc: true
 ---

-There are Three Weekly Evening Nets all starting at 8pm Monday, Wednesday and Sunday and three week-day morning nets, starting at 8am Monday, Wednesday and Friday run by the Brisbane Amateur Radio Club members.
+There are Four Weekly Evening Nets all starting at 8pm Monday, Wednesday, Friday and Sunday and three week-day morning nets, starting at 8am Monday, Wednesday and Friday run by the Brisbane Amateur Radio Club members.